 The following items are required to register:

 - Current Vehicle Registration showing license plate numbers, as well as make, model, year, and color of your vehicle(s).

-- $5 for a Gate Access Card deposit (Cash, Check or Credit Card) for Crystal Terrace Garage only
+- $5 for a Gate Access Card deposit (We accept all Major Credit Cards.) for Crystal Terrace Garage only

 - Payment information if other than payroll deduction.